 Enjoyed this?
 Now read...

-This article was updated on 27th September 2017 by nutritional therapist Kerry Torrens.
+This article was updated on 11th February 2020 by Kerry Torrens.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.